CircleCI-Public/sagemaker-deploy-examples/README.md

 `SAGEMAKER_EXECUTION_ROLE_ARN` (required): This is the role you have configured with the necessary SageMaker permissions, and has the OIDC Trust relationship setup.

 `CCI_RELEASE_INTEGRATION_TOKEN` (optional): The Orb also allows integration with [CircleCI Releases](https://app.circleci.com/releases).
-This will give you visibility into the Endpoint releases and what is currently active.
+This will give you visibility into the Endpoint Configuration Updates, and what is currently active.
 To make a Release Integration Token please see our [Onboarding Guide](https://circleci.com/docs/release/set-up-a-release-environment/).
 [TODO Updated guide that mentions making the SageMaker Release Integration]

 ## Orb Parameters

-`model_name` - The name of the model in SageMaker that we will be deploying.

 `bucket` - This is the S3 bucket where resources will be stored.

 `deploy_environment` - The name of the environment you are working with.
 This is an arbitrary string that works for how you like to organize your model deploys.
 Can be 'dev' or 'prod', for example.

+`model_desc` - A description for the model to be deployed.

+`model_name` - The name of the model in SageMaker that we will be deploying.

 `pipeline_id` - The pipeline.id is ued as a unique identifier for some of the configurations we create.
 Format: << pipeline.id >>

-`region_name` - The aws region where the deployment is to happen. eg: `us-east-1`

-`model_desc` - A description for the model to be deployed.

 `project_id` - Found in the Project Settings in CircleCI.
 Used for specifying the project that triggered this deployment.

+`region_name` - The aws region where the deployment is to happen. eg: `us-east-1`

+For full range of options, consult the circleci/aws-sagemaker orb [documentation](https://circleci.com/developer/orbs/orb/circleci/aws-sagemaker#jobs).

 ## Support